jbush001/NyuziProcessor/firmware/nuengine/README.md

 From within this folder, type 'make run' to build and execute the project.
 It will write the final contents of the framebuffer in fb.bmp.

-## Profiling
+## Using verilog model

 This requires having the Verilog model built.
 - Make sure Verilator is installed (http://www.veripool.org/projects/verilator/wiki/Installing)
 - cd into the rtl/ directory and type 'make verilator'

-From within this project directory (firmware/nuengine), type 'make profile'.
+Type 'make verirun'.
+As in the instruction accurate simulator, the framebuffer will be dumped to fb.bmp.

+## Profiling

+Same as above, except use 'make profile'.
 It will run for a while, then print a list of functions and how many cycles are spent in each.
 It will also dump the internal processor performance counters.

+This requires c++filt to be installed, which should be included with recent versions of binutils.

 ## Debugging